Frequently Asked Questions

 -

-How many Forms 1099 MISC can I submit through LaWage, and what format should I use?
+How many Forms 1099-MISC and 1099-NEC can I submit through LaWage, and what format should I use?

-Any number of Forms 1099 MISC can be submitted.
+Any number of Forms 1099-MISC and 1099-NEC can be submitted.
 You will be given the option to manually input information or upload a file.
-The format is the same as that required by the Social Security Administration.
+The format is the same as that required by the IRS.
 Once you click on the LaWage link there is help in the menu which provides all electronic filing requirements.
 In addition, a template is provided to show how the file should look if you are uploading a file.
+(Answer revised January 3, 2023)

 -